-President is also a job title used to designate the leader of portions or divisions of organizations that report to an overall organization.
+The role of the president typically refers to the leader or head of a business, organization, agency, institution, union, university, or branch of government.
+The president is typically the top employee in the organization's chain of command.
+This job title can also be used to designate the leader of portions or divisions within an organization.
 An example is an acquired company that is now a subsidiary of a larger corporation.

 In organizations where a CEO exists, the President is second in command.
 In any organization, the titles may designate the same person with the same job—the head or leader of the organization.

 As such, the responsibilities of a president closely mirror those of a CEO.

 Whichever titles are used in an organization, the president is the top person in command in an organization and has specific responsibilities depending on the needs of his or her organization.
 Thus, the president's job responsibilities can vary from organization to organization.
 As with any level of management in an organization, the president's role starts with the fundamental job responsibilities of a manager.

 Because the role of the president bears significant responsibility, accountability, and authority within an organization, the president has these additional responsibilities in leading their organizations.

 The president has specific responsibilities depending on the needs of their organization.
 They can vary somewhat from company to company.

 - Provide leadership: Presidents are expected to provide direction for all other employees.
 The president's role starts with the fundamental job responsibilities of a manager.